About the Author

 Can I get traditional term or whole life insurance with ALS?

-Traditional coverage is generally not available after an ALS diagnosis.
+No. Traditional coverage is generally not available after an ALS diagnosis.
 Most insurance carriers classify ALS as an uninsurable condition for standard policies due to its progressive nature and mortality statistics.
-However, alternative products like guaranteed issue and accidental death policies remain available.
+That’s why guaranteed issue final expense policies exist—to serve people in exactly your situation.

-How much life insurance can I get with an ALS diagnosis?
+How much guaranteed issue final expense coverage can I get with an ALS diagnosis?

 What is a graded death benefit, and how does it affect me?